Woodsetts

 Woodsetts is a village and civil parish in the Metropolitan Borough of Rotherham in South Yorkshire, England, on the border with Nottinghamshire.
 It lies between the towns of Dinnington and Worksop at an elevation of around 60 metres above sea level, and has a population of 1,746 at the 2011 Census.
-The village originated as a medieval farming hamlet, the name Woodsetts was first recorded in 1220, but there is evidence of human settlement in the area from 80BC.
+The village originated as a medieval farming hamlet, the name Woodsetts was first recorded in 1220, but there is evidence of human settlement in the area from 80 BC.
 The village grew rapidly in the late 19th century when a colliery was sunk at Dinnington.
-Woodsetts now serves as a commuter base for travellers between nearby towns.
+Woodsetts now serves as a commuter base for people working in nearby towns.

 History

 Woodsetts originated as a medieval hamlet, one of a cluster of hamlets in the area.
-The name 'Woodsetts' comes from the middle-English word 'Wodesete', meaning a fold in the woods.
-Celtic and Roman coins have been found in the village, indicating human activity in the area since at least 80BC, although the first written record of Woodsetts was not until the 13th century, when a quitclaim (dated 1220) was produced, which mentions a bovate of land 'in the territory of Lyndrick, in Wudsetes'; other geographical locations mentioned nearby confirm that it is Woodsetts being referred to, the paper is now held at the Derbyshire Record Office (Hatfield de Rodes papers).
+The name 'Woodsetts' comes from the Middle English word 'Wodesete, meaning an enclosure or fold in the woods.
+Celtic and Roman coins have been found in the village, indicating human activity in the area since at least 80 BC, although the first written record of Woodsetts was not until the 13th century, when a quitclaim (dated 1220) was produced that mentions a bovate of land 'in the territory of Lyndrick, in Wudsetes'; other nearby geographical references confirm that this refers to Woodsetts, the paper is now held at the Derbyshire Record Office (Hatfield de Rodes papers).
 The placement of the medieval village was likely due to the source of water in the streams to the North of the village, arable farming land, and the proximity to the historic monasteries of Roche Abbey and Worksop Priory.
 The nearest established castles were at Laughton-en-le-Morthen, Worksop, and Tickhill.

-Woodsetts appeared in a number of medieval and tudor records.
+Woodsetts appeared in a number of medieval and Tudor records.
 In 1771 the first map of the village was drawn, showing a cluster of buildings around Lindrick Road (originally called 'up the street').
 At the turn of the 19th century, the population of Woodsetts was a little over 100.
 Originally, inhabitants attended the 12th century St James' Church at North Anston; to accommodate the growing population of the village a new church was constructed costing £1,100 (£115,470 in 2024).
-This church, St George's Church (Church of England) consists of a modest nave to which an apse was later added, a porch, and a south facing extension; it sits in the Province of York, and the Diocese of Sheffield.
-The village also has a smaller brick-built Methodist church which was constructed in 1896.
-In 1871 a vicarage was built for the church in a redbrick gothic revival style.
+This church, the Anglican St George's Church, Woodsetts, consists of a modest nave to which an apse was later added, a porch, and a south facing extension; it sits in the Province of York, and the Diocese of Sheffield.
+The village also has a smaller brick-built church which was constructed in 1896, it was originally a Methodist church, but is now owned by the Plymouth Brethren.
+In 1871 a vicarage was built for the Anglican church in a redbrick gothic revival style.
 In 1875, the predecessor to Woodsetts Primary School, was established off Gildingwells Road as 'Woodsetts National School', the school relocated to its present site in 1972.
 The Butchers Arms is the only public house in the village, built in the 19th century and extended in the 20th century.